01binary/zeroweb/src/articles/kalman-filter.md

 The second special thing about the Kalman filter is that its output isn't simply a value but a *probability distribution* (the likelihood of it being a certain value).

-+ A probability distribution is a mean of a set of numbers and its spread from that mean (called *variance*).
++ A probability distribution is a mean of a set of numbers and their *spread* from that mean.
++ This spread is called *variance* and denoted by the greek letter σ.
-+ A *mean* is the sum of a set of numbers divided by the size of the set.
++ The *mean* is the sum of a set of numbers divided by the size of the set.

 ![variance](./images/kalman-variance.png)